nascheme/py_rlock/README.md

 You can either copy the code from py_rlock.h and py_rwlock.h or copy the whole files into your project.
 Your C compiler needs to support C11 atomics.
 For MSVC, likely you will need to set the `/experimental:c11atomics` flag.
+See the `setup.py` file for an example of how to set that flag.

 If you are using C++, you do not need this code and can use standard C++ library features, like std::shared_mutex.
 With standard library locking